vacp2p/rfc/specs/waku/waku.md

 This packet is used for sending the standard Waku envelopes.

+#### Status Update

+The Status Update message is used to communicate an update of the settings of the node.
+The format is the same as the Status message, all fields are optional.
+If none of the options are specified the message MUST be ignored and considered a noop.
+Fields that are omitted are considered unchanged, fields that haven't changed SHOULD not be transmitted.

-#### PoW Requirement
+**PoW Requirement update**

-This packet is used by Waku nodes for dynamic adjustment of their individual PoW requirements.
-Recipient of this message should no longer deliver the sender messages with PoW lower than specified in this message.
+When PoW is updated, peers MUST NOT deliver the sender envelopes with PoW lower than specified in this message.

 PoW is defined as average number of iterations, required to find the current BestBit (the number of leading zero bits in the hash), divided by message size and TTL: